 Illustrative dataset · n=128 mid-market placements · refreshed quarterly

-The first gap usually surfaces within twelve seconds of ARIA reading your declarations page.
+The first gap usually surfaces in the first minute of ARIA reading your declarations page.

 Nothing binds until a licensed Risk Strategist signs the placement